Bruges-la-Morte: Adaptions and influences

 In 1915 Russian director Yevgeni Bauer adapted the novel for the screen.
 It was renamed Daydreams, the action was moved from Bruges to contemporary Moscow and characters' names were changed, but otherwise the film is faithful to the book.

 In 1920 the composer Erich Wolfgang Korngold used the novel as the basis for his opera Die tote Stadt.

 The 1956 Argentine film Beyond Oblivion directed by Hugo del Carril is loosely based on the novel.

 In 1978 American film director Ronald Chase adapted the novel as Bruges la morte.

 In 1980 the French film director Alain Dhénaut adapted the novel as Bruges la morte as an episode in the "Le roman du samedi" (1980–1981) TV series.

 In 1981 the Flemish film director Roland Verhavert adapted the novel as Brugge, die stille.

 The novel influenced many later writers, including W. G. Sebald.
 The plot of the book may also have influenced the French crime novel D'entre les morts by Boileau-Narcejac, which was filmed by Alfred Hitchcock as Vertigo in 1958.

 The David Bowie song "Dancing Out in Space" from his The Next Day (2013) album is considered to have taken inspiration from the novel.

+In 2026 American artist Jesse Richards adapted it under the title The Dead City as a visual novel with Twine.